wlans/MMM-AccuWeatherForecastDeluxe/README.md

 1. Navigate into your MagicMirror `modules` folder and execute<br>
 `git clone https://github.com/maxbethge/MMM-AccuWeatherForecastDeluxe.git`.
-2. Enter the new `MMM-OpenWeatherForecastDeluxe` directory and execute `npm install`.
+2. Enter the new `MMM-AccuWeatherForecastDeluxe` directory and execute `npm install`.